 Wednesday, April 3, 2019

 “Will I be OK financially?”
 This is the fear I hear women express most frequently when it comes to money.
 It’s a very astute question to ask.
 Some may joke about the proverbial “bag lady syndrome,” but this is no laughing matter.
-At Brighton Jones, we want all the women in our community to be able to answer it for themselves.
+At Brighton Jones, we want all the women in our community to be able to answer the question for themselves.

 Lately, I’ve noticed an uptick in this fear from extremely well-educated and well-paid women.
 Some are millennials just beginning their careers, others are relaunching careers after time away from the workforce to care for children and/or elderly parents, and quite a few are in their 40s and 50s—at the top of their game from both an earning and a career progression standpoint.